 Northern Michigan University's pre-chiropractic program is an intensive program designed to give students plenty of opportunity to fully explore the field before applying to a chiropractic program.
-The program is advised by Dr. Dave Lucas, head of NMU's Physics Department.
+The program is advised by Dr. Robert Winn, director of the graduate studies and research office.

 NMU's program follows the criteria established for admission to colleges of chiropractic whose programs are in compliance with the standards, rules and guidelines of the Council on Chiropractic Education.
 Normally, students must have completed at least 90 semester hours, with a cumulative grade point average of 2.50.
 You will be required to take 15 courses (63 credits), many of which are in biology, chemistry and physics.
 NMU has outstanding teaching facilities in all of these areas.
 The Seaborg Science Complex is one of the premier university science facilities in the Midwest.
 The complex is the largest academic facility on NMU's campus.
 It consists of the New Science Facility, opened in 2001, and the completely renovated Luther S. West Science Building and features state-of-the-art instructional equipment and technology including more than a dozen different types of scientific laboratories.

 We also offer our students opportunities to participate in high-level faculty research projects another activity that is highly regarded by professional schools.
 You might become involved in cancer or genetics research or you might help research particles and fields theory, create lenses that mimic the gravity that bends light around planets or uncover the mysteries of the aurora borealis.